bkostrowiecki/weather-app/README.md

 I also wrote unit tests for parts that seemed crucial for me.
 I prefer not to sacrifice quality in the tight time constrains, rather find the tools that will fasten my development process.

-To fasten development, I decided to go with Bootstrap 4, it gives me responsiveness almost out of the box and the styling is pretty nice for a starter.
+To fasten development, I decided to go with Bootstrap 4, it gives me RWD behaviours almost out of the box and the styling is pretty nice for a starter.

 Whole application is written with use of functional components and hooks.
-It's the newest approach and gives a possibility to write much less code with much more effects.
+It's the most up to date aproach.

 ## Trade offs I made